jrief/django-formset/docs/source/richtext.rst

 Implementation
 ==============

-This richtext area is based on the `Tiptap framework`_.
+This rich text area is based on the `Tiptap framework`_.
 This framework offers many more formatting options than currently implemented by the **django-formset** library.
 In the near future I will add many more of those control elements.
 Please help me to implement them by contributing to these projects.